Jesso4906/Counter-Strike-2-Cheats/README.md

 # Counter Strike 2 game mod
-This CS2 educational game mod is designed to improve the gameplay experience for all players in Counter Strike 2.
-It includes both aim assist and visual aids to assist players in their gameplay.
+This game mod is designed to improve the gameplay experience for all players in Counter Strike 2 by making it more accessible.
+It includes both aim assist, and visual aids to assist players in their gameplay, allowing everyone to have fun playing CS2 and ensuring that no one is excluded.

 # Installation
 You can build it yourself with Microsoft Visual Studio, or use the precompiled binaries already in the build folder.